Methods of demonstrating competence

 This page sets out the three ways an applicant for bus operator accreditation may demonstrate that they have the competence to operate a commercial bus service or local bus service safely.

-1 - Complete the Safety Management Course
+1 - Complete the Bus Safety Management Program

-- Introduction to Bus and Coach Safety
+- Introduction to Bus Safety

-- Safety Risk Management for Bus and Coach Operations.
+- Safety Risk Management for Bus Operations.

 Enrolment and full course details are available from the Monash University website.
-Evidence of successful completion of the SMC is considered as satisfactory demonstration of competence.
+Evidence of successful completion of the course is considered as satisfactory demonstration of competence.
 Bus Safety Victoria reserves the right to amend this at any time.

 2 - Statement of competence and evidence

-As an alternative to undertaking the SMC, an applicant for bus operator accreditation may provide a statement of competence and supporting evidence which shows they have sufficient knowledge and understanding of these specific matters:
+As an alternative to undertaking the course, an applicant for bus operator accreditation may provide a statement of competence and supporting evidence which shows they have sufficient knowledge and understanding of these specific matters: